Obutho-Ian-Odhiambo/printf/README.md

 PRINTF

-Creating a printf function from scratch.
+Creating a printf function from scratch without using external libraries.
 Project done with David Mutune.